Maradona

 OVR decides whether the squad reaches the Cup gate, but chemistry can decide which high-rated card actually belongs in the lineup.
 Early upgrades should raise the Starting XI without breaking the links that keep the squad rating moving upward.

 Captains make more sense after the first lineup plan is clear.
-A Captain is worth targeting when the team completion path also improves the lineup you need for Cup entry.
+A Captain is worth targeting when completing that team also improves the lineup you need for Cup entry.